giulong/spectrum/README.md

 > By default, logs are generated using a colored pattern.
 In case the console you use doesn't support it (if you see weird characters at the beginning of each line),
 > you should deactivate colors by running with `-Dspectrum.log.colors=false`.

+> 💡 Tip<br/>
+> You can provide your own log configuration by adding the `src/test/resources/logback-test.xml`.
+> This file will completely override the one provided by Spectrum

 ## Html report

 Spectrum generates a html report using [Extent Reports](https://www.extentreports.com/).